Marker Logo

 Topics.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 A significant historical year for this entry is 1888.

 Location.
 31° 26.827′ N, 85° 39.679′ W. Marker is in Ozark, Alabama, in Dale County.
-Marker is on West Andrews Avenue (Route 249) east of Fairwood Circle, on the right when traveling west.
+It is on West Andrews Avenue (Route 249) east of Fairwood Circle, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1566 A E Andrews Ave, Ozark AL 36360, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Clarence Dowling Barnard (a few steps from this marker); Claybank (within shouting distance of this marker); Claybank Church (within shouting distance of this marker); a different marker also named Claybank Church (about 400 feet away, measured in a direct line); D. A. Smith High School/ Professor D. A. Smith, Principal (approx. 0.6 miles away); Henry Bascom Steagall (approx. 1.3 miles away); Hon.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Clarence Dowling Barnard (a few steps from this marker); Claybank (within shouting distance of this marker); Claybank Church (within shouting distance of this marker); a different marker also named Claybank Church (about 400 feet away, measured in a direct line); D. A. Smith High School / Professor D. A. Smith, Principal (approx. 0.6 miles away); Henry Bascom Steagall (approx. 1.3 miles away); Hon.
 George W. Andrews (approx. 1.3 miles away); The Ozark Carillon and Tower (approx. 1.3 miles away).
 Touch for a list and map of all markers in Ozark.

 Paid Advertisement